MariuszKaminski/Milestone-Project-2/README.md

 ## Introduction and Purpose

-This project has been created as Milestone One project for my Diploma Level 5 in Web Development, a course run by Harlow College in association with Code Institute.
+This project has been created as Milestone Two project for my Diploma Level 5 in Web Development, a course run by Harlow College in association with Code Institute.
-In this document you will find the documentation, which accompanies a website that I have designed and developed for GYM4U, a fictional gym facility based on real life gym facilities operating in my local area.
+In this file you will find documentation related to a web page containing a quiz with questions regarding geographical features of countries of the world such as capitals, longest rivers, tallest mountains as well as which continent they are situated in.
+The purpose of 'Geography Quiz' web page is educational as a resource for teachers and students for rehearsing material or for general public that would like check their general knowledge in the field of geography.

 ## Problem Statement